 (Editor’s note: Liam Fox infamously said Brexit would be “the easiest negotiation in human history.”
-Instead, we’re now on our fourth Brexit deadline, 31 January 2020.
-At least until the United Kingdom asks the European Union for the next extension.)
+Instead, we’re now on our fourth Brexit deadline, 31 January 2020, though it’s a done deal.
+Now the fun part begins – the 11-month transition period.)

 When the Brexit vote came up on 23 June 2016, we went to bed that night thinking this wasn’t a big deal.
 Who in their right mind would vote to leave the European Union, the largest, richest and most frictionless single economy in the world?